RetinexDual: Retinex-based Dual Nature Approach for Generalized Ultra-High-Definition Image Restoration: Methodology

 \subsubsection{Scale Adaptive Mamba Block (SAMB).}

 Our SAMB starts with a Residual Diluted Block (RDB) for feature refining and extraction.
 Then, our second contribution lies in using three multi-scale levels of the feature map \((1, 1/2, 1/4)\), which are further processed by diluted convolution, concatenated together, and passed to the Group State Space Block (GSSB) eventually.
 Having different scales of feature maps helps in capturing the relationship between features far from each other in the image, overcoming the drawback of convolution (the inductive bias of spatial locality).
-SAMB Block can be expressed as: